Study Abroad Programs

 JD/LLM in Chinese Law—Tsinghua University, Beijing

 Students can earn a JD degree from BU School of Law and an LLM in Chinese Law from Tsinghua University in just seven semesters.
-Students complete one fall semester in Tsinghua’s LLM in Chinese Law Program—an English-language program focusing exclusively on Chinese law and China’s legal system—and one of the first of its kind in mainland China.
-After graduating from BU Law and within two years of your participation in the fall program, you can return to Tsinghua to earn your LLM degree.
+Students complete one fall semester in Tsinghua’s LLM in Chinese Law Program, an English-language program focusing exclusively on Chinese law and China’s legal system—and one of the first of its kind in mainland China.
+After graduating from BU Law and within two years of their participation in the fall program, students can return to Tsinghua to earn an LLM degree.
 In English.
 See more information.

-JD/LLM in International & European Law—Universidad Pontificia Comillas (ICADE)
+JD/LLM in International & European Business Law—Universidad Pontificia Comillas (ICADE)

 Students can spend an entire year in Madrid, Spain, enrolled in ICADE’s Master in International & European Business Law Program.
 The structured curriculum focuses on the institutional framework for EU business affairs, EU and international business regulation, EU market regulation, and international and EU regulation and enforcement.
 At the end of the year, students will receive the BU JD and an LLM in International & European Business Law from ICADE.
 In English.
 See more information.

 JD/LLM in Finance—Institute for Law and Finance, Frankfurt

 Third-year students seeking to gain practical experience and advanced training in international financial services law have the unique opportunity to earn an LLM in Finance from the Institute for Law and Finance (ILF), one of Europe’s leading institutions for financial law studies, in Frankfurt, Germany.
 At the end of a full year of coursework, BU Law students receive the BU JD degree and, upon completing the ILF program’s thesis requirement, an LLM in Finance from Goethe University, of which the ILF is a part.
 Specialized courses—taught in English by academics and experienced practitioners from Europe’s legal and financial world—cover the economic, transactional, and regulatory aspects of the global financial service industry.
 As part of the ILF’s LLM program, all students pursue six- to eight-week internships during the spring semester, arranged by the ILF, at prominent financial institutions in Frankfurt and elsewhere in Germany.
 In English.
 See more information.

 JD/LLM in European Law—Université Panthéon-Assas (Paris II)